 NZB: How do you think self-confidence can motivate us to bring out the best in others in a way that isn’t boastful or self-centered, but that leads others to find their own self-confidence?

 JG: I think when people see others walk out in strength and in their giftings, it’s inspiring.
 I’ve seen over the years when these actions are from pride and I don’t think that inspires people.
 It makes people either want to compete with you or not like you at all.

 I think when you’re walking in a place of, “With what I do, I want to help you do your thing better too” — that’s what makes people great.
 When I’m doing homes, I love what I do and I love that I get to create beauty.
 I don’t want to hide that gift from the rest of the world.
 I want to share it with other women.
 It’s my gifting and I want it to be other women’s giftings too: I don’t want to be possessive.
+Even if you are looking for an erectile dysfunction cure.
 I think when you can use your strength to make other people confident, that’s when the dynamics start changing and you start seeing more growth in others.

 I think when you’re walking in a place of, ‘ With what I do, I want to help you do your thing better too’ — that’s what makes people great.

 NZB: What have you learned through having such a large platform that even the most shy or insecure woman could apply to her life (and relationships)?

 JG: We must know the importance and the value of who we are, whether that is as a stay-at-home mom or a CEO of a large company.